andrewabarca/bizible.en/help/advanced-bizible-features/touchpoint-fields/touchpoint-fields.md

 **Example #3**

-Let’s try a similar example where we extract a tracking code such as: *https://www.bizible.com/blog/marketing-revenue-reporting-overview?cid=123456*.
+Let’s try a similar example where we extract a tracking code such as: `https://www.bizible.com/blog/marketing-revenue-reporting-overview?cid=123456`.

-**Goal:** Create a Calculated Field and label it “Adobe Campaign Id” with the value from the cid parameter
+**Goal:** Create a Calculated Field and label it “Adobe Campaign Id” with the value from the cid parameter.

 * Create a Calculated Field and label it “Adobe Campaign Id”
 * Define the rule by starting out with searching for the Touchpoint.Session.LandingPage field